 Follow this simple 5 step guide to install Korlok flooring:

 Prepare the subfloor.
-Subfloor must be dry, smooth, level, clean and dust and debris free.
+Subfloor must be dry, smooth, level, clean and dust-free.

 Install Korlok, allowing for an expansion gap.